October 16, 2020-February 28, 2021

 Suspended in this state of near-but-apart, the works of

-In Vivid Color reminds us of the community in which we all belong, to which we all contribute.
+In Vivid Color remind us of the community in which we all belong, to which we all contribute.

 Summer Wheat’s Foragers spans four stories and 3,720 square feet in Mint Museum Uptown’s Robert Haywood Morrison Atrium.
 A myriad of vibrant panels give the illusion of stained glass, and fills the atrium’s 96 windows and weave a story of the people and workforce that have made Charlotte a thriving metropolis.